How to Get Strong

 Take a look at 2 other ‘everyman’ actors who always played ‘tough’ but who still looked like the guys down the plant:

 Same with Bruce Willis – he got beat up, he bled, but HE GOT BACK UP.
-He beat people up, he made them bleed.
+Then Bruce beat people up, and made them bleed.
 He was (kinda) believable.
-By all accounts Bruce HATED being in the gym in prep for these action roles, so again, don’t be fooled into thinking the ‘everyman’ look is an easy one to achieve.
+By all accounts, Bruce HATED being in the gym in prep for these action roles, so again, don’t be fooled into thinking the ‘everyman’ look is an easy one to achieve.

 Get a Strong Style

-At the moment we live in world of skinny jeans and counting calories – slim is the name of the game (1960’s anyone?).
+At the time of writing we live in world of skinny jeans and counting calories – slim is the name of the game (1960’s anyone?).
 Some people will be able to achieve this – some will not.
 This is where consultations with your doctor (or just a good dose of common sense) come in.

-In the end I want you to be your OWN hero.
+In the end, I want you to be your OWN hero.
 And you CAN do it without spending the price of a small house on personal trainers!
 After all, here at Internal Force Fitness, it’s all about making fitness fun!

 There is a reason that Hugh and Chris don’t look like Wolverine and Thor ALL of the time – to sustain that look would be (literally) exhausting.
 A basic workout programme will not dramatically alter your life – just your outlook on it!